 If I run it dry I should be able to get 140 miles to a tank, but I start looking for gas around 100 miles.
-I'm carrying a spare gallon gas can with a little Sea Foam in it for when I'm in more remote areas, which I hope will give me around a 200 mile range.
+In more remote areas, I carry a spare gallon gas can with a little Sea Foam in it, or a couple Fuel Friend's strapped under the topcase.

 I like to cruise around 55-60mph, but it depends.
 On straight open stretches, I find the needle at 80 more often than I like to admit.

 I was always curious how and what others packed before setting off.
 Now that I've been on the road for years I realize my packs is constantly evolving, changing with climate, and as luggage wears out.
 Here's a diagram from 2014, but my things have moved around a bit.
 Here's a post about setup for Alaska.
 I'm working on another post that will get more into the basic shape of how I arrange things on the GTS, what type and how much clothing I bring, etc. Stay tuned!

 The main thing that has changed is that I stay put for longer, and for those stretches I stay with family and close friends.
 Apart from that, I do a quick Google search for hostels and campgrounds, hit up ADV tentspace, freecampsites.net, Couchsurfing.com (here's my profile!), and Airbnb.com.

 I also used the National Parks Annual Pass when I was covering a lot of ground (you can purchase one here or when you walk up to any of the national parks).